McIntyre-Lab/papers/nanni_maize_2022/suppl_assembled_transcripts/README_assembled_transcripts.txt

         for each 1-to-1 B73-Mo17 syntenic gene pair.
 Pearson's correlation coefficient (r) is indicated for each comparion.
     Documentation = shrt_read_alt_analysis.xlsx (see row 54)

+* blast_novel_lovi_B73_only_ge5reads_top_hit.tsv:
+    The top BLAST hits for the 3 novel loci identified in B73 only with more than 5 short reads present in both ambient and ozone conditions when compared to the NCBI non-redundant nucleotide database.
+The FASTA sequences used as input and full BLAST hit results can be found on zenodo ().
+    Documentation = transcriptome_evaluation_counting.xlsx (see row 21)